Carnaval del Sol is a Latin festival featuring food, music, and cultural activities in Vancouver. It’s one of a number of Latin-themed events in July.

 Carnaval del Sol is produced by Latincouver, a Latin American organization in Vancouver which brings together Latin Americans from all countries as well as Latin enthusiasts living in Canada.

-The first Carnaval del Sol event was held in 2009 at Vancouver’s Hellenic Community Centre and was attended by just 500 people.
-For a few years since then, the event has taken place on Granville Street in downtown Vancouver, and then for the last few years at Concord Pacific Place.
+The first Carnaval del Sol event was held in 2009 at Vancouver’s Hellenic Community Centre.
+The event was attended by just 500 people in its inaugural year.
+For a few years after that, the event took place on Granville Street in downtown Vancouver, and then for a few seasons at Concord Pacific Place, plus one year at David Lam Park.
+Most recently, the event happens at Jonathan Rogers Park.

 Today, Carnaval del Sol attracts up to 100,000 attendees each year and is one of the Lower Mainland’s largest and most vibrant festivals.